WooCommerce 5.1.0 Update: Should You Get It?

 WooCommerce Pricing and Plans

 While selecting the eCommerce platform pricing does matter.
 Ecommerce platforms range from free to hundreds of dollars a month.
 WooCommerce is free, so you can take complete advantage of the platform without having to pay.
 In fact, WooCommerce is one such platform that won’t cost you an arm and a leg, along with powerful resources and persuasive themes for your online store.
+You can read how to add subcriptions to Woocommerce.

 The shopfront is an important factor that decides whether or not the users are going to buy something from your online store or not.
 An unresponsive store with a clumsy design can increase your bounce rate.
 Therefore, it is important to customize your shopfront so that visitors love your store and become loyal customers.
 You can change your themes and make changes to your shopfront.
 Also, WooCommerce offers 40 themes that can be used and customized according to your personal needs.